 You can start your Portland beer tour at Deschutes or 10 Barrel, another Bend-based brewery.
-However, purists will want to keep it more local with brewers like Hair of the Dog and Widmer Brothers.
+However, purists will want to keep it more local with brewers like Widmer Brothers.
 If you schedule your trip for June, you can blow it out at the city’s annual Portland Beer Week and try them all.

 Despite the plethora of beer establishments and the city’s proximity to Oregon wine country, don’t count Portland out when it comes to cocktails.
 The city has no lack of lounges and clubs serving gin, vodka and other potent potables.

 Portland bar hounds welcomed us to their scene with open arms.
 We drank with them at Angel Face, a bar with plenty of charm but no menu.
-In addition to Angel Face, cocktail connoisseurs can imbibe classic concoctions at Clyde Common, tiki drinks at Hale Pele and beachy beverages at Palomar.
+In addition to Angel Face, cocktail connoisseurs can imbibe classic concoctions at a range of bars, tiki drinks at Hale Pele and beachy beverages at Palomar.
 In other words, go to Portland thirsty and bring a straw.